vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - The same amount is transferred every epoch.
 - In the epoch after the `end epoch`, no transfers are executed.

-As a user I can create a recurring transfer _that decreases over time_ (<a name="0057-TRAN-051" href="#0057-TRAN-051">0057-TRAN-051</a>)
+As a user I can create a recurring transfer _that decreases over time_ (<a name="0057-TRAN-051" href="#0057-TRAN-051">0057-TRAN-051</a>) when (when `transfer amount * transfer.fee.factor <= transfer.fee.maxQuantumAmount * quantum`)

 - I specify a start and end epoch, and a factor of `0.7`
 - Until the start epoch is reached not transfers are executed
 - Once I reach the start epoch transfers happen and the first transfer is for the `start amount`.
-The fee amount taken from the source account is `start amount x transfer.fee.factor` and transferred to the infrastructure fee account for the asset.
+The fee amount taken from the source account is `min(start amount * transfer.fee.factor, transfer.fee.maxQuantumAmount * quantum)` and transferred to the infrastructure fee account for the asset.
-- The transfer at end of  `start epoch + 1` is `0.7 x start amount` and the fee amount is `0.7 x start amount x transfer.fee.factor x transfer.fee.maxQuantumAmount`.
+- The transfer at end of  `start epoch + 1` is `0.7 x start amount` and the fee amount is `0.7 x start amount * transfer.fee.factor`.
+- The amount transferred every epoch decreases.
+- After I reach the epoch `?`, no transfers are executed anymore

+As a user I can create a recurring transfer _that decreases over time_ (<a name="0057-TRAN-065" href="#0057-TRAN-065">0057-TRAN-065</a>) when (when `transfer amount * transfer.fee.factor > transfer.fee.maxQuantumAmount * quantum`)

+- I specify a start and end epoch, and a factor of `0.7`
+- Until the start epoch is reached not transfers are executed
+- Once I reach the start epoch transfers happen and the first transfer is for the `start amount`.
+The fee amount taken from the source account is `min(start amount * transfer.fee.factor, transfer.fee.maxQuantumAmount * quantum)` and transferred to the infrastructure fee account for the asset.
+- The transfer at end of  `start epoch + 1` is `0.7 x start amount` and the fee amount is `0.7 x transfer.fee.maxQuantumAmount * quantum`.
 - The amount transferred every epoch decreases.
 - After I reach the epoch `?`, no transfers are executed anymore